 Safe Harbor 401(k) Plans: Answers To Common Questions

-“Safe harbor” 401(k) plans are the most popular type of 401(k) used by small businesses today.
-They automatically pass annual ADP/ACP and top heavy testing and allow business owners to maximize contributions to the plan.
-To achieve safe harbor status, owners are required to make a contribution on behalf of participating employees.
-For many employers, that trade-off is well worth the cost.
-Here’s why.
+Safe harbor 401(k) plans are the most popular type of 401(k) sponsored by small businesses today.
+They can automatically pass Actual Deferral Percentage (ADP), Actual Contribution Percentage (ACP), and top heavy testing, which helps business owners maximize personal contributions.
+To achieve safe harbor status, a business must meet certain employer contributions and participant disclosure requirements.
+For many owners, that trade-off is well worth the cost.
+Here’s why:

 We know, it’s hard to believe 401(k) pricing can be this low!

 Check out our Pricing page to see how we can reduce your 401(k) fees by 70% or more!

 What are the employer contribution requirements for a safe harbor 401(k) plan?

 Safe harbor 401(k) plans require an employer to make either an eligible matching or nonelective contribution to participants.

 - Safe harbor matching contribution – Employers have two options:

 - Basic match - 100% match on the first 3% of deferred compensation plus a 50% match on deferrals between 3% and 5% (4% total).